colabug/AndroidKatas/README.md

 # Exercise

-We are going to implementing two different activities.
+We will be implementing two different activities.

 The `WelcomeActivity` will have a `WelcomeFragment` with text and a button that starts a new activity.